antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day2.md

  that fits your
  own area of interest in box 2 of the main page.
 Don't forget to exit the datascope if you are done with the course.
 <br><br>
+ Two links:
- At the end of the workshop, please provide feedback on the course with <a href="https://docs.google.com/forms/d/e/1FAIpQLScy5xoA4btrYfuOOhc5qFKmYkV9_SBv1PQABPgV7eVJY8gk4A/viewform" target="_blank">this form</a>.
+ - At the end of the workshop, please provide feedback on the course with <a href="https://docs.google.com/forms/d/e/1FAIpQLScy5xoA4btrYfuOOhc5qFKmYkV9_SBv1PQABPgV7eVJY8gk4A/viewform" target="_blank">this form</a>.
+- Presentation R2 Introduction Workshop Day 2, 26-02-2024 morning session:
+  <a href="https://hgserver1.amc.nl/r2/help/workshop/Butterfly_R2IntroductionWorkshop_Advanced_26Mar2024.pdf" target="_blank">Butterfly_R2IntroductionWorkshop_Advanced26Mar2024.pdf</a>
  <br>
  If you want to have your genomics data visualized and analyzed using the R2 platform you can always consult r2-support@amsterdamumc.nl